LuxenStudio/repo3/docs/index.md

 - [PyLuxen](luxenology/methods/pyluxen.md): Pyramidal Neural Radiance Fields
 - [SeaThru-Luxen](luxenology/methods/seathru_luxen.md): Neural Radiance Field for subsea scenes
 - [Zip-Luxen](luxenology/methods/zipluxen.md): Anti-Aliased Grid-Based Neural Radiance Fields
-- [LuxentoGSandBack](luxenology/methods/luxen2gs2luxen.md): Converting back and forth between Luxen and GS to get the best of both approaches.
+- [LuxentoGSandBack](luxenology/methods/luxen2gs2luxen.md): Converting back and forth between Luxen and GS to get the best of both approaches
 - [OpenLuxen](luxenology/methods/openluxen.md): OpenSet 3D Neural Scene Segmentation

 **Eager to contribute a method?** We'd love to see you use luxenstudio in implementing new (or even existing) methods!
 Please view our {ref}`guide<own_method_docs>` for more details about how to add to this list!